header-banner-vitaminsinfood.jpg

 What are vitamins?

-Vitamins are protective substances that are essential for your bodily functions.1 Vitamins build up your immune-system and protect you from diseases.
-Except for vitamins D and K, our body itself doesn’t naturally produce all the vitamins we need.
-To get your daily dose of these nutrients, you need to eat certain foods.
+Vitamins are protective substances that are essential for your bodily functions.1 Vitamins build up your immune system and protect you from diseases.
+Except for vitamins D and K, our body doesn’t naturally produce all the necessary vitamins.
+To get your daily dose of most nutrients, you need to eat certain foods.

-There are 13 kinds of vitamins and they can be divided into two categories – fat-soluble vitamins, and water-soluble vitamins.2 Fat-soluble vitamins (like vitamins A, D, E and K) are found in foods that are high in fats, such as meat, fish, milk and eggs.
+There are 13 kinds of vitamins, and they can be divided into two categories – fat-soluble vitamins and water-soluble vitamins.2 Fat-soluble vitamins (like vitamins A, D, E and K) are found in foods high in fats, such as meat, fish, milk and eggs.
 Vitamins A, E and K are also present in leafy and green vegetables like spinach, broccoli and cabbage.
 Water-soluble vitamins include different kinds of B- and C-vitamins.

 Fun Fact: Vitamin B1-12 is also known as B-complex.